yoezcode/yoezcode/README.md

 ---

-> *“The cloud is just someone else’s computer — unless you understand it.”*
+> *“Security is not about breaking systems — it’s about understanding them deeply.”*